 A missed forecast is never just a sales problem.
 It’s a company-wide problem that creates a ripple effect of misalignment.
-Marketing might pull back on campaigns right when you need them most, finance gets caught off guard, and operations may be unprepared for a sudden shift in demand.
-Your sales forecast is the connective tissue that holds your company’s growth strategy together.
-Strong sales leadership training on forecasting focuses on building the cross-functional alignment needed for sustainable success.
-It teaches you how to communicate your forecast with clarity and confidence, ensuring every department is working from the same playbook and rowing in the same direction toward shared revenue goals.
+Marketing might pull back on campaigns right when you need them most, finance gets caught off guard, and operations is unprepared for a sudden shift in demand.
+Your sales forecast is the connective tissue holding your growth strategy together.
+This is why strong sales forecasting training is so critical.
+It focuses on building the cross-functional alignment needed for sustainable success, teaching you how to communicate your forecast with clarity and confidence so every department is rowing in the same direction.

 Key Takeaways